Tax Policies

 New Jersey’s fragmented system of local governance and its disproportionate reliance on property taxes for funding local services (particularly schools) combine to create incentives that have powerful, distorting effects on land-use decision-making.

 Because municipalities are so often on their own to pay for local schools (regional, multi-municipality K-12 school districts are the exception, not the rule), every municipality has an incentive to adopt zoning that discourages any residential development that might attract new schoolchildren and hence require a hike in property tax rates.
-Instead, municipalities compete for the limited number of “clean ratables,” such as office parks and shopping malls, that their region can sustain.
-This results in the sub-optimal location of major projects and a self-reinforcing downward spiral of disinvestment for those municipalities that are unable to score these major projects, as rising tax rates continue to chase away the more prosperous residents and businesses.
+Instead, municipalities compete for the limited number of “clean ratables,” such as distribution warehouses, that their region can sustain.
+This results in the sub-optimal location of these major projects and additional tax pressure on residents of those municipalities that are unable to score them.

 New Jersey has 243 transit facilities, ranging from small single-track stations to major multi-line hubs.
 The unique characteristics of each station, of its immediate neighborhood, and of its surrounding municipality mean that a wide variety of development strategies should be brought to bear in order to maximize each location’s potential.
 This report shows how data assembled by New Jersey Future can be used to make decisions on how to target various kinds of transit-oriented development efforts.
 September 2012.